 4. KEEP A TO-DO LIST ON YOUR DESKTOP

 To-do lists are amazing for reducing mental clutter.
-When I have too many tasks that have to be done I often lose priority and then fail to be productive.
+When I have too many tasks that have to be done I often loose priority and then fail to be productive.
 To-do lists and planners are a great remedy for this issue.
 It allows me to keep a mental note of all of the tasks that need to be completed within the day while also allowing me to prioritize the most important ones.
 There are different methods of planning; therefore, finding the method for you may take trial and error.
 I recommend using either a paper planner or a desktop/iPhone app, depending on what is less distracting.

 APP: For people who appreciate electronic simplicity, I personally recommend Wunderlist.
 You can get Wunderlist for both desktop and mobile devices making it perfect for keeping tasks organized across all devices.